mona-jena/movie-price-comparer/README.md

 - _MovieComparison_: Info about each movie including pricing info per provider and the cheapest provider for that movie.
 - _MovieVersion_: Info about a movie including provider info.
 - _MovieListResponse_: List of movie info.
-- _MovieSummary_: Info with basic info about a movie returned from the Webjet /movie endpoint.
+- _MovieSummary_: Basic info about a movie returned from the Webjet /movie endpoint.
 - \_MovieDetails: Detailed info about a movie returned from the Webjet /movie/{ID} endpoint.
 This was done to keep both endpoint results separate, in case in the future
 - _WebjetMovieResponse_: Data as it comes straight from external API.